Introducing, INspire Health!

-INspire Health can help people prevent or delay type 2 diabetes, reduce the risk of heart disease, lose weight, and increase your energy.
+INspire Health can help people prevent or delay type 2 diabetes, reduce the risk of heart disease, lose weight and increase their energy.

 To learn more about INspire Health, visit inspirehealthdpp.com

-According to the 2014 Behavioral Risk Factor Surveillance System (BRFSS), they are estimating that at least 7.7% (or 335,000) of Indiana adults, were told by a doctor or other health professional that they have prediabetes.
+According to the 2014 Behavioral Risk Factor Surveillance System (BRFSS), an estimated 7.7% (or 335,000) of Indiana adults were told by a doctor or other health professional that they have prediabetes.